Have a question? Maybe we can answer them below, but if not, please feel free to contact us or call us at (414) 223-4444 or Toll Free: 800-566-3424

 You may be entitled to a number of different types of damages under Wisconsin law.
 Some of the more common types of damages in accident cases are: reasonable medical expenses, lost earnings, pain and suffering, and permanent impairment.

 How much will I have to pay for you to handle my case?

 Our fee is taken as a percentage of the recovery that is made.
-If a lawsuit is filed on your behalf, the percentage increases, due the increased amount of work required in prosecuting the lawsuit.
 However, if we are unable to recover money for you, you do not pay us anything.

 How much money is my auto accident case worth?

 Your case is worth either what you agree with the insurance company it’s worth or the amount of a cash award granted by a judge and jury.
 We examine all of the conditions surrounding your case in order to arrive at a figure that we believe the insurance company must pay for your injuries.
 Generally, the dollar value is dependent upon the type and extent of your injuries.
 Other factors influencing the dollar value of your case are the amount of medical bills, length of treatment, frequency of treatment, future medical bills, permanent disabilities and any other damage that can be documented.
 We study every detail so that we can get you the money you deserve for your injuries.

 Will I have to go to court?

 If the insurance company agrees to pay what we believe your case is worth and you wish to settle for that amount, then your case will not go to court.
 This is what happens in most situations.
 Some cases do require a formal trial proceeding, however.
 In either situation, hiring a firm with experience in handling personal injury cases is critical.
 We prepare all of our cases as if they are going to court and this is the very reason why most of our cases get settled outside of court.
 We are always prepared, and our preparation allows us to negotiate from a position of strength, helping you get the maximum award for your injuries.

 How long will my case take?